-Learn to recognize fraud, waste or abuse, which can include offering false or fictitious information, reports or claims made to another person.
-It can also include taking unfair advantage of someone either through manipulation, concealing something, misusing inside information or misrepresenting facts.
+Be aware of potential fraud, waste or abuse, and if you suspect fraud, waste or abuse, report it.
+Fraud can be committed by inserting false information on reports or claims made to another person or an institution and can result in taking unfair advantage of someone or an organization through manipulation, misusing inside information or misrepresenting facts.